 What do HBS MBA Adcoms say about this year’s application

-Chad Losee, Managing Director of MBA Admissions and Financial Aid at Harvard Business School says,
+Jana Kierstead, the Executive Director of the MBA and Doctoral Programs at HBS Harvard Business School, says,

 Meanwhile, the applicants are encouraged to download the Application Guide to learn more about what’s inside.